Utah

 CONDITIONS

-Only for patients with a long-term cardiac health issue.
+Only for patients with a long-term cardiac monitoring.

 PROVIDER LIMITATIONS

-Test must be ordered by a cardiologist and reviewed and interpreted by a cardiologist.
+Test must be ordered by a cardiologist and reviewed and interpreted and interpreted by a cardiologist.

 OTHER RESTRICTIONS